If your work has been published in a book or magazine with your permission, then you may be eligible to claim a share of RETURN.

 Payments will be made by electronic transfer directly into successful applicants bank accounts.
 Once you have made a claim please contact us with the following information:

+It is anticipated that all payments will be made by December 18th.
 The royalties are modest in most cases, but well worth collecting, and represent an acknowledgment that secondary commercial uses of artists’ works should be remunerated.

 18. When is the deadline for claiming?

 Applications for RETURN 2013 can be made between October 21 and November 21